 The Student Senate serves as the governing group for the student body, with representatives elected from across the College.
 These representatives accept the challenges of leadership, authority, and responsibility in dealing with their peers, faculty and administration.
 The Student Senate provides experiences promoting the general welfare of every student, plans social and cultural activities, and manages the expenditure of student funds.
 Activities may include field day, films, concerts, bus trips, lectures, clubs, athletics, and social events.
-For more information, please email LRCCSenate@ccsnh.edu.

-National Honor Society
+PTK National Honor Society